okaram/IntroJava/content/Recursion.md

 ## Counting and printing

 As another example, let's define a function that prints all numbers counting down to 0; it takes one parameter, so if we call it with 10 it would do the standard countdown: 10,9,8,7,6,5,4,3,2,1,0.
+If we reach 0, we know we're done.
+Otherwise, we print the current number, and call again with the next number down, until we reach 0.

 ```java
 	public static void printCountDown(int from)